dhilipsiva/py-compress-compare/README.md

 # Comparing Python Compression Libraries: zlib, LZ4, Brotli, and Zstandard

 In our never-ending quest to optimize data storage and transmission, compression remains a vital tool.
 Today, I'm delving into a comparison of four popular Python libraries for compression—zlib, LZ4, Brotli, and Zstandard.
 My focus is on their compression ratio, compression time, and decompression time using a ~2.5MB JSON file, sample_data.json.
-Please note that I created this comarition to determine what is the best way to cache compressed data in Redis as a part of my work.
+Please note that I created this comparision to determine what is the best way to cache compressed data in Redis as a part of my work.
 Which is why you will find I have used Redis (which may not be something you need to purely test these libraries).

 ## Methodology